 Your payment slip and signed pathology Request Form must accompany your blood sample at all times.

 Your results will be available within five to seven working days from the date your sample is received at Genea.
 Your doctor or a genetic counsellor will contact you to discuss and explain your results.

 Your Doctor can request a GeneSyte Pathology Pack which they must authorise before you can undertake the GeneSyte test.

-Our GeneSyte service is available at a cost of $445.
+Our GeneSyte service is available at a cost of $445 (as at January 2017).
 Please note, Medicare does not currently cover non-invasive prenatal screening.